fly-apps/fly-etcd/README.md

 *Note: While you can *technically* scale your Etcd app up multiple members at a time, it's recommended that you scale in increments of one until you've reached your target cluster size.*

 ### Adding members
 When scaling, make sure you monitor your logs for errors and ensure your cluster is healthy before performing any subsequent scaling operations.
-Newly added members are considered for quorum even if the member is not reachable from other existing members.

 ```
 fly machines clone <machine-id>